Email: smu.assignment@gmail.com

 d.
 Book cost

-5. This concept is helpful in formulating a sound & economical capital structure for a firm
+5. This concept is helpful in formulating a

 a.
 Financial performance appraisal